 - 16 ounces cream cheese at room temperature

 - ⅔ cup pumpkin puree at room temperature

 - 2 large eggs at room temperature

-Mix together almond flour, cinnamon, and sweetener in 9-inch pie pan.
+- Mix together almond flour, cinnamon, and sweetener in 9-inch deep dish pie pan.

 - Press mixture down into pie pan with hands.